stinderdaad/HaskellShootemUp/README.md

 - Pressing 'p' will pause the game.
 - You can pickup items by flying over them. (there are no items yet)

+please do not resize the game or you will not know what area is out of bounds

 ## Assets
 All sprites are from Kenney game assets: https://kenney-assets.itch.io/pixel-shmup